OpenNMS/opennms/.circleci/README.md

 | #ui           | Enable ui job |

 * The script attempts to detect and enable corresponding jobs if incoming changes contains:
-** "IT.java" or "Test.java" files
+** Changes to "IT.java" or "Test.java" files
-** Any changes to "doc" or "ui"
+** Changes to "doc" or "ui"
-** Any changes to "opennms-container"
+** Changes to "opennms-container"

-2. using `build-triggers.override.json` file by setting build components to true.
+2. using `build-triggers.override.json` file
+* You can enable the jobs you want to run by setting them to True **Note:** When you enable a job, its dependencies will be enabled.

 # Smoke Tests